 - What are the qualities of people who perform best in this business?

 - How do you think most of the employees would describe this workplace?

 How To Close A Conversation

-If you’ve been networking at a group event, you most likely can’t dig as deep as you would like and still meet everyone you had planned on meeting.
+Keep in mind, especially if you are an introvert, your mission is to begin the foundation for a relationship.
+You most likely can’t dig as deep as you would like and still meet everyone you had planned on meeting.
 And leaving a conversation shouldn’t feel like the end.
 You want to be able to continue it at a later time.
-In a post by Tim Tyrell-Smith, he outlines how he meets new people.
-He shares some good ideas and I particularly liked his recommendations for how to “close” a conversation with someone you’ve just met.
-Here’s an excerpt:

 “It’s been great talking with you.
 Can you introduce me to anyone else here who might make a good connection for me?

 “Thanks for answering all my questions.
 You’ve been great!
 Would you be open to a follow-up meeting over coffee?

 “I appreciate your time.
 I’d love to meet a few more people tonight.
 Is there anything I can do for you before we move on?”